-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Emergency services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.

-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
+Services that are covered for you What you must pay when you get these services Emergency care You pay \$0.
+Emergency care refers to services that are: If you receive emergency care Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an network hospital or obtain approval from the plan to continue to receive services at an out-of-network hospital for your care to continue to be covered. illness, injury, severe pain, or a medical condition that is quickly getting worse.
+This cost-share reflects the out- of-pocket costs for services within the United States and its Emergency services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+You may get covered emergency medical care territories.
+For more information about worldwide coverage, see "Worldwide Coverage" in the Medical Benefits Chart. whenever you need it, anywhere in the United States or its territories.
+For expense reimbursement for worldwide emergency coverage, please see Chapter 6, Section 1.1.

-Our plan also covers emergency services, including emergency transportation, and urgently needed care outside the United States and its territories up to one hundred thousand dollars (\$100,000) per calendar year.
-This is a supplemental benefit covered under our plan.Not covered:

-- Transportation back to the United States from another country. - Any pre-scheduled or pre-planned treatments, or elective procedures. - This includes dialysis, or other treatment for ongoing/ known conditions. - Dental services.

-You pay \$0.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital or obtain approval from the plan to continue to receive services at an out-of-network hospital for your care to continue to be covered.

-For expense

-reimbursement for worldwide emergency coverage, please see Chapter 6, Section 1.1.

-Wealth and wellness education programs You pay \$0.
+You now the Health and wellness education programs You pay \$0.
 The plan covers Medicare preventive services.
 These services are listed separately within this Medical Benefits Chart and are marked with an apple.
 Other health and wellness programs are not covered under the Medicare benefit.
 Only covered when you use Silver & Fit.
 Our plan also covers additional services and programs, including but not limited to: Health education and living well at home resources Complex Care Self-Management programs for chronic obstructive pulmonary disease (COPD), diabetes, and heart failure Motivational Interviewing Access to Nurse Advice Line 24 hours a day, 7 days a week (see Chapter 2, for more information on accessing Nurse Advice Call Line) Your care team will work with you and recommend which programs may be right for you based on your needs.
 For more information or help, please speak to your care team.
 Prior authorization is not required for services provided by CCA Medicare Maximum or a network provider.
-Fitness The plan covers fitness benefits through Silver & Fit Fitness : Your Silver & Fit benefit includes a fitness membership with access to an in-network fitness center of your choosing, Fit at Home programming for at-home fitness, home fitness kits, and so much more.
-To find Silver & Fit fitness locations and additional information regarding at home fitness and ordering you fitness kit, visit www.silverandfit.com .
+Fitness The plan covers fitness benefits through Silver & Fit Fitness: Your Silver & Fit benefit includes a fitness membership with access to a single in-network fitness center of your choosing per month, Fit at Home programming for at-home fitness, one (1) home fitness kit per year, and more.
+To find Silver & Fit fitness locations and additional information regarding at home fitness and ordering your fitness kit, visit www.silverandfit.com .
 You can also call 1-877-427- 4788 (TTY 711).